chauff/cse1500-web-transcripts/_practicals/assignment-http-design.md

 - If you are a Windows user, use the Windows Subsystem for Linux.
 </debug-info>

-With these hints out of the way, here is **your task**: Use `telnet` and `openssl` (where appropriate) to request the `/r/TUDelft` resource from Reddit.
+Here is **your task**: Use `telnet` and `openssl` (where appropriate) to request the `/r/TUDelft` resource from Reddit.
 Start your *conversation* with the web server by typing the following into the terminal :point_down:, and then perform HTTP requests to ultimately fetch the `/r/TUDelft` resource:

 ```
 telnet reddit.com 80